Kansas Asthma Initiative

 - Developing a toolkit for providers who don't have access to the most current national guidelines

-In addition, the KU Asthma Center works with nearby colleges such as the University of Kansas, Kansas State University, and the University of Central Missouri to screen for exercise-induced bronchoconstriction (EIB) in their student-athletes.
+In addition, the KU Asthma Center worked with nearby colleges such as the University of Kansas, Kansas State University, and the University of Central Missouri to screen for exercise-induced bronchoconstriction (EIB) in their student-athletes.

 Initially, members of the Kansas Asthma Initiative wanted to better understand the perceptions and needs of family practice providers for providing asthma care.
 They were able to receive surveys from 63 rural physicians in the summer of 2015.
 This survey focused on the perception and use of asthma guidelines by rural family practice providers.

 Despite being one of three key components of the guidelines for asthma care, the use of spirometry is not very common in rural family practice.
-The educational partnership facilitates a better understanding of spirometry interpretation as well as reimbursement for spirometry and asthma self-management clinic services.
+The educational partnership facilitated a better understanding of spirometry interpretation as well as reimbursement for spirometry and asthma self-management clinic services.

-Contact InformationDave Burnett, Cofounder and Director
+Contact InformationDave Burnett, PhD, Cofounder and Director

 KU Asthma Center